Vyral/base-template/_posts/2024-08-22-how-much-does-it-cost-to-sell-a-home-today.md

 {% include pullquote.html %}

 **2\.
 Costs of selling.** These are the costs that come with a real estate transaction and include things like listing agent commission, buyer’s agent commission, marketing costs, and more.
-Depending on who your agent is and what they offer, the cost of their commission could range from 3% to 6%.
+Depending on who your agent is and what they offer, you can negotiate on how much commission to pay depending on your agent and the services they offer.
 Plus, many agents also offer different commission packages, so you can customize what type of service you get based on your budget.

 **3\.
 Closing costs.** These costs go towards transferring the ownership of a property from one person to another and include things like title fees, escrow fees, mortgage insurance, seller concessions, notary fees, and more.
 While seller concessions can be negotiated, and closing costs can vary based on the value of your property, you can generally expect to pay between 0.5% and 1% of the total sales price at closing.